Directory of local services

 Peter-John (PJ) Greeves was Chair of RB Mind for six years.
 PJ has a long history of working in the voluntary sector, where he is currently acting as a trustee for two separate organisations in the borough.
 He has also served many roles in the private sector within global companies including Colgate, Lillywhites and Price Waterhouse.
 PJ has been a user of RB Mind's services and is an avid spokesperson on stigma associated with mental health.

 Claire Marsham started her career as a NHS Graduate Management Trainee and has held a variety of leadership roles in both the NHS and voluntary sector.
 She is currently Assistant Director of Mental Health at Certitude, an organisation providing personalised support for people with learning disabilities, autism and mental health needs.
 She is a Time to Change champion, and was a volunteer coordinator and member of Time to Change’s Community Engagement Advisory Panel from 2011-2015.
 She is also a trustee of Wandsworth Women's Institute.
 She currently works in primary care transformation for the NHS in North West London.

 Joe is a civil servant, having been recruited through the Fast Stream straight from university.
-He has worked for a number of deparments, including the Home Office as a strategist and at the Department for Work and Pensions as a policy adviser, and is currently on secondment to JDRF UK, a small charity based in North London.
-He has a degree in Theology from Durham University.
+He has worked for a number of deparments, including the Home Office, the Department of Work and Pensions and most recently the Ministry of Justice.

 Richard has had an eclectic career as a director of companies in a variety of fields.
 He has also served as a Trustee of several charities, including ten years with RADA, the Royal Academy of Dramatic Arts.
 He enjoys working as a volunteer with several local arts organisations.
 He has a personal interest in mental health issues, particularly in opening them up for discussion and greater understanding.